Diego Polenta: Nacional

 In 2014 he joined Uruguayan side Nacional originally on loan, winning the Uruguayan Primera División during 2014–15.
 Where he won Defensive Player Of The Year award for the Uruguayan Primera División.
 He won his second title in 2016, with the Nacional winning the 2016 Uruguayan Primera División.

 He subsequently became the Captain of Nacional.
 In July 2017 he won the Torneo Intermedio Final.

 In July 2018, with Polenta's contract expiring at Nacional at the end of June 2018, Spanish Newspaper El País, reported that Polenta had received contract offers from Mexican side Club Atlas, Saudi Arabian side Al-Ittihad and English side Leeds United, with the player taking time to consider the proposals.

 LA Galaxy

 On 7 February 2019, Polenta joined MLS club LA Galaxy.
 On April 19 he scored his first goal for the club, a late winner against Houston Dynamo.

+On 4 March 2025, Polenta officially announced his retirement from professional football.

 International career

 He has been capped by the Uruguay national under-17 football team for the 2009 FIFA U-17 World Cup and by the Uruguay national under-20 football team for the 2011 South American Youth Championship and for the 2011 FIFA U-20 World Cup, he captained Uruguay at youth level, he was also named by Manager Óscar Tabárez in the Uruguay U23's for the Uruguay Olympic football team at the 2012 Summer Olympics in London, where he played in one game.